bluefireteam/audioplayers/README.md

 ![](example/tab1s.jpg) ![](example/tab2s.jpg) ![](example/tab3s.jpg)

+Important: This requires a minimum API target of 23 for Android due to the usage of MediaDataSource

 ## Install

 This was orginally forked from [rxlabz's audioplayer](https://github.com/rxlabz/audioplayer), but the name was changed to `audioplayers` (mind the 's'); so, to add the dependency: